Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: RL with Missing Observations and Regret Analysis

-The majority of the algorithm resembles the typical optimistic planning \citep{jaksch2010near} but with some notable differences.
-In Line \ref{alg:greedy}, the value function $V_{1, \theta}$ is for the original MDP with transition probabilities parameterized by $\theta$.
+Most of this algorithm resembles the typical optimistic planning \citep{jaksch2010near} but with some notable differences.
+In Line \ref{alg:greedy}, the value function $V_{1, \theta}$ is for the original MDP with transition probabilities parametrized by $\theta$.
 Different from the typical optimistic planning, the underlying MDP here obeys the stochastic observable model in Assumption~\ref{assumption:missing}.
 Therefore, the value $V_{1, \theta}$ is the sum of all possible values under missing observations.
 When counting $N_h^k(s, a)$ in Line \ref{alg:missing_count}, we exclude data tuples missing the next state, which inevitably slows down the learning curve.
 Nonetheless, the effect of missing only contributes as a scaling factor in the regret. \begin{proposition} Suppose Assumption~\ref{assumption:missing} holds with $\lambda_h$ known.
 Given a failure probability $\gamma$, with probability $1 - \gamma$, the regret of Algorithm~\ref{alg:missing} satisfies

-where $\iota = \log \frac{SAHK}{\gamma}$ and $c$ is some constant. \end{proposition} The proof is provided in Appendix~\ref{pf:s2arate}.
+where $\iota = \log \frac{SAHK}{\gamma}$ and $c$ is a constant. \end{proposition} The proof is provided in Appendix~\ref{pf:s2arate}.
 Proposition~\ref{prop:s2arate} is optimal in the $K$ dependence and achieves an $S^2 A$ dependence on the complexity of the underlying MDP.
 In the extreme case of $\lambda_0 \approx 0$, which implies that every state and reward are hardly observable, we have $\subopt(K) = \tilde{\cO}\left(\frac{1}{\lambda_0^2}\sqrt{H^3 S^2 A K}\right)$.
 Here $\lambda_0^2$ is the probability of observing two consecutive states for estimating the transition probabilities.
-Proposition~\ref{prop:s2arate} requires knowledge of observable rate $\lambda_h$.
+Proposition~\ref{prop:s2arate} requires the knowledge of observable rate $\lambda_h$.
 This is not a restrictive condition, as estimating $\lambda_h$ from Bernoulli random variables is much easier than estimating transition probabilities.

-\subsection{Model-based planning using augmented MDPs}
+\subsection{Model-Based Planning using Augmented MDPs}

-Proposition~\ref{prop:s2arate} has a lenient dependence on the missing rate $1 - \lambda_0^2$, nonetheless, is not sharp on the dependence of $S$.
+Proposition~\ref{prop:s2arate} is not sharp in the dependence on $S$.
 We next show that the augmented MDP approach is effective to tackle missing observations, when the observable rate satisfies additional conditions.
 Specifically, we assume that the observable rate $\lambda_h$ is independent of $(s, a)$.
 We utilize the $\mdpaug$ reformulation, except that we redefine the transition probabilities as